Continuing Education Activity

 Candida associated lesions include denture stomatitis, angular cheilitis, and median rhomboid glossitis.
 Secondary oral candidiasis can also occur, which include chronic mucocutaneous candidiasis, chronic familial candidiasis, chronic localized mucocutaneous candidiasis, chronic diffuse mucocutaneous candidiasis, and candidiasis endocrinopathy syndrome.

-Oral candidiasis is one of the most common fungal infection, affecting the oral mucosa.
+Oral candidiasis is one of the most common fungal infections, affecting the oral mucosa.
 The yeast Candida albicans cause these lesions.
 Candida albicans are among the components of normal oral microflora, and around 30% to 50% of people carry this organism.
 The rate of carriage increases with the age of the patient.
-Candida albicans are recovered from 60% of dentate patient's mouths over the age of 60 years.
+Candida albicans are recovered from 60% of dentate patients' mouths over the age of 60 years.

 There are many forms of Candida species, which present in the oral cavity.
-Species of oral Candida include C. albicans, C. glabrata, C. guillermondii, C. krusei, C. parapsilosis, C. pseudotropicalis, C. stellatoidea, and C. tropicali.
+Species of oral Candida include C. albicans, C. glabrata, C. krusei, C. parapsilosis, C. pseudotropicalis, C. stellatoidea, and C. tropicalis.
 Oral candidiasis may present as a variety of disease entities in both normal hosts and the immunocompromised.
 These include hyperplastic or atrophic (denture) candidiasis, pseudomembranous candidiasis (thrush), linear gingival erythema, median rhomboid glossitis, and angular cheilitis.
 It can result in a broad range of clinical manifestations ranging from mild acute superficial infections to fatal disseminated disease.
 Disseminated candidiasis is almost exclusively in acquired or inherited immuno-deficiencies.
 Superficial candidiasis is the most common form.

 Candidiasis is an opportunistic infection.
 Candida albicans is present in healthy persons colonizing the oropharyngeal, esophageal, and gastrointestinal mucosa.
 Candida albicans can cause mucosal candidiasis in these areas where they usually are present in an immunocompromised host.
 In patients who have leukemia, lymphoma because of the consumption of corticosteroids or cytotoxic drugs, their immunity is compromised, leading to candidal infection.

 Antibiotic usage is commonly associated with candidiasis.
 Cancer cytotoxic chemotherapy may result in fungemia caused by Candida albicans, which develop from fungal translocation through compromised mucosal barriers.
 Fungal commensals in the upper and lower GI tract can transform into opportunistic pathogens due to changes in endogenous bacterial population size or composition, as well as changes in the host environment.
 Vaginal colonization increases in diabetes mellitus, pregnancy, and the use of oral contraceptives.
 Oral candidiasis is very closely associated with HIV patients.
-More than 90% of HIV patients present with candidiasis.
+More than 90% of patients with HIV present with candidiasis.

 Other predisposing factors of candidiasis include TB, myxedema, hypoparathyroidism, Addison's disease, nutritional deficiency(vitamin A, B6, Iron), smoking, poorly maintained dentures, IV tubes, catheters, heart valves, old age, infancy, and pregnancy.
 Xerostomia is also a predisposing factor due to the absence of protective antifungal proteins, histatin, and calprotectin.

 Candidiasis is more prevalent in old age and infancy.
 In the US, about 37% of newly born babies may be affected by thrush during the first few months of life.
 Children using inhaled steroids also have a higher incidence of oral candidiasis.
 In women, it is common during pregnancy.
 Thrush may be the first indication of HIV infection.
-Thrush is universal and is more frequent in population with poorly nourishment.
+Thrush is universal and is more frequent in populations with poorly nourishment.
 Thrush occurs equally in males and females.

 Although Candida albicans is the most prevalent etiology of candidiasis, there has been a significant increase in non-Candida species in recent times.
 It is important to know about non-albicans species as the treatment depends on that, and certain medications like commonly used Non-albicans Candida may be resistant to fluconazole.
 Among the Candida species, C. albicans was the most common species (42/95; 44.21%), followed by C. lusitaniae (18/95; 18.95%), C. parapsilosis (13/95; 13.69%), C. glabrata (8/95; 8.42%), C. kefyr (6/95; 6.31%), C. famata (5/95; 5.26%), C. africana (2/95; 2.11%), and C. orthopsilosis (1/95; 1.05%), respectively.
 The incidence of invasive and disseminative candidiasis has been on the rise globally, and people with an impaired immune system are the most vulnerable.